 Dr Dianne L Forbes

-E-Learning; Pedagogy; Teacher Education; Teaching and Learning; Teaching Ethics and Professionalism; Teaching Online
+Distance Learning; Education Research; E-Learning; Leadership; Learning; Pedagogy; Teacher Education; Teaching and Learning; Teaching Ethics and Professionalism; Teaching Online; Tertiary Education

 Qualifications: EdD University of Waikato Master of Educational Management University of Auckland Diploma of Teaching Dunedin College of Education Bachelor of Arts (Hons) University of Otago